zzmasoud/ZZSegmentor/README.md

 ```
 This method ***getSegments()*** also accepts a `Boolean` parameter called `allUnits` which will add all shares even if it is not in the desired bounds, so for the above code it will print out the first tree `DateUnitShare` and the rest of share items with value 0 to the end of month.

+## License
+ZZSegmentor is available under the MIT license.
+See the LICENSE file for more info.